 Very similar to Korg Poly800 in it's capabilities.
+To my amazement EX80 is module version as opposed to module of DK80 I'm told and SX-500 is Suzuki's rebadge.
 We have an SSM2031 HFO that supplies signal to M112B1 sound chips which creates all waveforms to be modified through SSM2045 combo VCF/VCA chip controlled by the digital interface.
 A neck bender/controller is available for this unit!
 Here is the pinout of DB9 connector for stage set according to my research:

 2- 'wiper' for bender (not connected til pressed!)
 1K to pin 11 IC19 4016 chip in DK70

 3- Bottom of 10K bend potentiometer.
 1K to ground in DK70

 4- Vibrato switch.
 10K pull up and 10K to Pin 1 IC10, 74HC32 in DK70

 6- Shorts to pin 5 in bender neck.
 (Tells DK70 that bender is plugged in.
 Pin 12 IC19 via 1K resistor)

 7- Top of 10K bend potentiometer.
 1K to +5V in DK70

 8- Damper switch.
 To ring of pedal in DK70

 9- Multi-purpose switch.
 To tip of pedal in DK70